Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 To improve stability and reliability, this project now uses a **two-process architecture**, managed by a single `ecosystem.config.js` file for `pm2`.

 1.  **Frontend UI Server (`mikrotik-manager`):** This is a lightweight Node.js/Express server.
 Its *only* job is to serve the static frontend files (HTML, CSS, JavaScript) that make up the user interface.
 It runs on port **3001**.
-2.  **API Backend Server (`mikrotik-api-backend`):** This is a separate, dedicated Node.js/Express server.
-It handles all communication with your MikroTik routers.
-It exposes API endpoints (e.g., `/api/system-info`) that the frontend calls.
+2.  **API Backend Server (`mikrotik-api-backend`):** This is a separate, dedicated Node.js/Express server that uses the official **MikroTik REST API**.
+It handles all communication with your routers and exposes API endpoints (e.g., `/api/system-info`) that the frontend calls.
 This separation means that if an API request fails, it will not crash the user interface.
 It runs on port **3002**.

 This two-process model provides a robust separation of concerns, ensuring the application remains stable.

 ### Tech Stack

 -   **Frontend:** React 19, TypeScript, Tailwind CSS, Recharts
--   **Backend:** Node.js, Express.js, `node-mikrotik-api`
+-   **Backend:** Node.js, Express.js, Axios (for MikroTik REST API)
 -   **AI:** Google Gemini API (`@google/genai`)

 ---